MessageFlow-Vercom/azure-dev/Send-Email-PowerPlatform-MessageFlow/README.md

 ### 5. Initialize variables

-- In the flow editor, click on "When Power Apps calls a flow (V2)" action
+- In the flow editor, click on "When Power Apps calls a flow (V2)" action\
-- Select the "Initialize variable" action.

 - Add text inputs:

   - Name: `subject`, Type: `Text`